Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Generalizability across different temporal schemes

 \section{Generalizability across different temporal schemes}

-We test whether the learned correction generalizes across temporal discretizations, in contrast to the pronounced dependence observed for the spatial scheme, the sensitivity to the time-stepping method is comparatively weak.
-For the two-dimensional case, the model is trained on RK4 (on all schemes) and tested on Forward-Euler and Heun-RK2, whereas the three-dimensional model is trained on RK3 and tested on Forward-Euler, RK2.
+We test whether the learned correction generalizes (see Figure~\ref{fig:diff_time_int}) across the temporal discretizations utilized in this study.
+In contrast to the pronounced dependence observed for the spatial scheme, the sensitivity to the time-stepping method is comparatively weak.
+For the two-dimensional case, the model is trained on RK4 (on all schemes) and tested on Forward-Euler and Heun-RK2, whereas the three-dimensional model is trained on RK3 and tested on Forward-Euler and RK2.

-The zoomed comparisons in Figure~\ref{fig:time_int_performance_closeup} show that the generalization is not exact: lower-order time integrators exhibit slightly larger departures from the reference evolution, whereas the higher-order schemes retain closer agreement.
+The close-up comparisons also show that the generalization is not exact: lower-order time integrators exhibit slightly larger departures from the reference evolution, whereas the higher-order schemes retain closer agreement.
 The stability and accuracy of the time-integration schemes also depend on the chosen time step and the underlying flow field.
 Overall, these results suggest that the learned correction depends much more strongly on the spatial discretization than on the time-stepping scheme, although a residual dependence on the temporal integrator is still present.